brean/Non-Military-Open-Source-License/README.md

 It is forbidden to use this Software in any system that is capable of killing a human beeing or cooperates with any system that is capable of that.

-It is not allowed to use this Software in any project that has the intention to harm people.
+It is not allowed to use this Software in any System that has the intention to harm people.
 This includes any kind of reconnaissance or surveillance.
-This for example applies to any kind of Police and Military as well as any kind of organzation that designs or builds hard- or software systems for those purposses.
+This applies to any form of law enforcement and Military as well as any kind of organzation that designs or builds hard- or software systems for those purposses.

 # Issues